 Registered Dietitian: Dietitians are experts in nutrition.
 They help you manage symptoms and make the best food choices, especially when your appetite is low.

 Physiotherapist (PT): This team helps you maintain and regain your strength through treatment and recovery.
 They help you design an activity program based on your needs.

 Occupational Therapist (OT): This team helps you manage everyday activities, moving safely, coping with symptoms and any equipment needs you may have to get you through the day.

 Nursing Unit Assistant: These professionals perform clerical functions in the support of the delivery of patient care, including booking outpatient appointments, scheduling tests, and coordinating care.

 Spiritual Care Practitioner: A practitioner is available to meet spiritual and emotional needs of patients family and staff.
 They provide spiritual care to people of all faiths, including those with no formal belief system, and can arrange care by clergy in the community.
 Speak with your nurse to arrange a visit.

-Patient Care Coordinator (Charge Nurse): Charge nurses supervise each unit and are available to discuss nursing care, hospital services and your needs and concerns.
+Patient Care Coordinator (PCC): PCCs supervise each unit and are available to discuss nursing care, hospital services and your needs and concerns.

-Patient Services Manager: Each Nursing Manager is responsible for the BMT units within the program, including patient care & policies.
+Patient Services Manager: Each Manager is responsible for operations of the BMT program and the units within the program including patient care & policies.